 D. Billing log computer (Disabled)

-Miki will contact you to confirm your hours of equipment usage.
+Users are encouraged to contact Miki to report their hours of equipment usage.

 2. Protective measures must be used all the time in the facility.